-It is a widespread dream of many foreign-born individuals to become official citizens of the United States.
-Their reasons vary from seeking a better life to freedom from religious or political persecution of their homeland.
-Last year, 1,112,373 people realized that dream by becoming legal permanent residents (LPRs) of the United States.
+It is a widespread dream of many foreign-born individuals to study or work in the United States, or even become official US citizens.
+Their reasons vary from seeking a better life through study or job prospects to freedom from religious or political persecution in their homeland.

-Legal Language Services offers you our services to help you make sense of — and maybe even simplify — this long, arduous process.
+Legal Language Services offers an introductory guide to help you make sense of — and maybe even simplify — this long, arduous process.

 Where you and your parents were born, where you are currently living and where you want to live in the future are the starting points — and sometimes, the ending point — for your dealings with United States Citizenship and Immigration Services (USCIS).

-For example, where you were born and where your parents were born are very important questions when it comes to US citizenship.
+For example, if you wish to become a US citizen, where you were born and where your parents were born are very important questions.
 If you were born in the United States (or its territories), or your parents were born there, then you either are already a US citizen or you can get citizenship fairly easily.
 Otherwise, you need to begin a somewhat lengthy process to become naturalized.
 This process is heavily influenced by where you are living now and where you will be living in the future.

 Search for an USCIS Office near you.